-Bold was also a slave trader, sugar merchant, mayor and a partner in the banking firm Staniforth, Ingram, Bold and Daltera: all four men were involved in the slave trade.
+Bold was also a sugar merchant, mayor and a partner in the banking firm Staniforth, Ingram, Bold and Daltera: all four partners were involved in the trade of enslaved people.

 Joseph Daltera advertised for sale in the Williamson’s Advertiser on June 17 1757: "To be sold 10 pipes of raisin wine, a parcel of bottled cyder, and a Negro boy..."

-Many of Liverpool’s merchants during the 18th century were slave traders and/or purveyors of slave produced goods such as sugar, coffee, tobacco or cotton.
+Many of Liverpool’s merchants during the 18th century traded in enslaved Africans and/or were purveyors of slave produced goods such as sugar, coffee, tobacco or cotton.